-Do burning corpses writhe and scream in pain endlessly, or do they maybe end up as ashes like the scripture tells us repeatedly?
-Hint, hint......the Old Testament Hebrew word for "quench" or "extinguish" in Isaiah 66 above is used several times in other Old Testament passages in which the contexts very obviously demonstrate that it can mean intentionally putting out a fire like the fire department does.
-It doesn't have to describe an endlessly burning fire.
-In that sense, if a fire is not quenched, it burns until it completely consumes, which makes what?........Ashes.
-And also, what happens to a fly maggot worm if it is feeding on rotting flesh and it doesn't die?
-You got it, it turns into a fly and flies away.
-It doesn't go on endlessly living as a maggot worm.
-We can see clearly that part of the context of this "outside", describing the final state of the wicked in Revelation 22 is contained in the four passages I just showed.
+Jerusalem is not still burning, even though the fire was "not quenched".
+If this type of meaning for the Hebrew word "quenched" is applied to Isaiah 66 far above, in regard to the burning corpses which it describes, what would happen to these corpses?......maybe ashes?
+And, as mentioned previously, maggot worms which don't die eventually turn into flies.
+They fly away.
+They don't live endlessly as maggots.
+So we can see clearly that part of the broader biblical context of this "outside", describing the final state of the wicked in Revelation 22 is contained in the six passages I just showed.
 "Outside" clearly does not describe a state of ongoing conscious existence in a geographic location just outside of heaven on earth, the New Jerusalem.
 The elided being verb, "are" has no context on which to base the verb tense "are" outside the city, unless the meaning of "outside" is something other than what we would typically expect.
-The fact that the being verb commonly inserted into the text is a non-existent elided verb is made obvious by the fact that some highly literal^G translations^G don't even put the verb there.
-They just leave it as an awkward English word construction, translating it with something like, "And without, dogs, and charmers and fornicators, and murderers, and idolaters, and every one loving and doing a lie.", such as in the highly literal "Julia" Smith Translation", which is also just known as "Smith's Literal Translation" (Smith, 1876, pg.
+The fact that the being verb commonly inserted into the text is a non-existent elided verb is made clear by the fact that some highly literal translations don't even put the verb there.
+They just leave it as an awkward English word construction, translating it with something like, "And without, dogs, and charmers and fornicators, and murderers, and idolaters, and every one loving and doing a lie.", such as in the highly literal "Julia Smith Translation", which is also just known as "Smith's Literal Translation" (Smith, 1876, pg.
 276).
 Various other translations utilize the uncertainty of the elided verb to translate it as something like "will be" instead of "are".
-In the 2006 revised edition "Revelation, Expositor's Bible Commentary", pg.
+In the 2006 revised edition of "Revelation, Expositor's Bible Commentary", pg.
 537, scholar Alan F. Johnson states: "There is no verb in the Greek text of the verse, so the time of the action is determined by the context."
 The context which has to be used to translate this elided verb is the broader meaning of being outside the camp, outside the city, or just "outside" throughout the Bible.
 At times being outside the camp was a temporary condition for an Israelite until their state of uncleanness had passed.
 Many times though, outside the camp/city was a place for a person to be killed as a result of a death sentence as in these passages: